giovanni-iannaccone/WebWeaver/README.md

 Load Balancing: https://www.cloudflare.com/learning/performance/what-is-load-balancing/

 ## 🧩 Contributing
 We welcome contributing.
-See CONTRIBUTING.md file for details
+See CONTRIBUTING.md file for details.

+Please note that this project is released with a <a href="CODE_OF_CONDUCT.md">Contributor Code of Conduct</a>.
+By participating in this project, you agree to abide by its terms.

 ## ⚖ License
 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for details.